-The Bramble Stitch goes by many names – Trinity Stitch, Cluster Stitch, or Raspberry Stitch.
-No matter what you call it, it’s a beautiful, lacy pattern that’s perfect for shawls and lace scarves.
-In this video, Corrina Ferguson explains the stitches used in the Bramble Stitch.
+The Bramble Stitch goes by many names: Trinity Stitch, Cluster Stitch, or Raspberry Stitch.
+No matter what you call it, it’s a beautiful, lacy pattern that’s perfect for shawls and scarves.
+In this video, Corrina Ferguson explains how to go about working the Bramble Stitch.

 Corrina begins by showing a finished swatch of the lace.
 She notes that this stitch pattern is interesting, because the Right Side of the piece is worked entirely in purl stitches, with the patterning happening on the Wrong Side rows.
 Corrina shows both sides of the swatch, noting that both sides are beautiful, making this a great stitch pattern for reversible knitting projects.

 Corrina then demonstrates how to work the p3tog (purl 3 stitches together) decrease that’s used in the stitch pattern.
 She inserts her right needle purlwise into the next three stitches on the left needle and purls them together.
 This is a double decrease that takes three stitches and reduces them to a single stitch.